-For infant baptism (children under the age of 3) there is a 3 step process in preparation for the baptism.
+For infant baptism (children under the age of 3) there is a 3 step process in preparation for the baptism day

 - Complete an On-line registration form

-- Attend a baptism class – normally 1 month prior to the baptism – arranged by the Parish Office, typically with 2 or 3 other couples attending.
+- Attend a baptism class – normally 1 month prior to the baptism – arranged by the Parish Office, typically with 1 other couple attending.

 - Attend a Welcome to the Parish Sunday Mass – at least 1 week to 3 weeks prior to the baptism.

 After completing the online form, the Parish Office will contact you to confirm the Welcome Date and the Date of Baptism.
 Sometimes the indicated date of the baptism may not be possible for the parish to fulfil, as the parish tries to baptise children of similar ages at the same ceremony, and once capacity is reached for a specific celebration, then we will unfortunately not be able to accept more baptisms at that celebration.